Restoring Belfountain Conservation Area

 In 2017, the Minister of Environment approved CVC’s Environmental Assessment to restore a portion of the West Credit River.
 This is part of Phase 1 of implementing the Belfountain Conservation Area Management Plan.
 The first phase of the construction started June 2021.

-We’re removing the headpond and replacing it with a new 180 metre natural channel in the West Credit River.
-We’re also lowering the Belfountain dam by one metre to improve its structural stability and enhance public safety.
-This project will improve the overall health of the river by increasing flow and cooling the water, which benefits the native brook trout population.
+We remved the headpond and replaced it with a new 180 metre natural channel in the West Credit River.
+We also lowered the Belfountain dam by one metre to improve its structural stability and enhance public safety.
+This project helps to improve the overall health of the river by increasing flow and cooling the water, which benefits the native brook trout population.

-Once the dam and channel construction are complete, we will plant 12,000 native trees, shrubs and plants to create new habitat and help protect species at risk.
+Once the dam and channel construction were complete, we planted 12,000 native trees, shrubs and plants to create new habitat and help protect species at risk.

-We will build new flood-resilient heritage gardens in the former headpond area of the park.
+We built a new flood-resilient heritage gardens in the former headpond area of the park.
 This new infrastructure is designed to withstand flooding and climate change impacts.
-Park visitors will have access to the water’s edge through the new 1,500 square metres of heritage gardens.
+Park visitors have access to the water’s edge through the new 1,500 square metres of heritage gardens.

-We will also preserve and restore the Mack Park cultural heritage features, including the historic fountain, stone masonry walls, and the former swimming pool, which is to be converted to a lily pond.
+We also preserved and restored the Mack Park cultural heritage features, including the historic fountain, stone masonry walls, and the former swimming pool, which is converted to a lily pond.
 Further additions in the Heritage Gardens area include better historical interpretation, a new dry-stone wall feature of Credit Valley sandstone, as well as a new lookout with a playful fox sculpture.

-A new 22 metre span pedestrian bridge will be installed to replace the aging concrete bridge.
-We are building a new 350 metre boardwalk trail and over 100 metres of trails in the heritage gardens.
-We’re also upgrading 275 metres of the Gorge Loop and Trimble Trails.
+A new 22 metre span pedestrian bridge was installed to replace the aging concrete bridge.
+We built a new 350 metre boardwalk trail and over 100 metres of trails in the heritage gardens.
+We also upgraded 275 metres of the Gorge Loop and Trimble Trails.

 Photo Gallery